 Writing a great logline can be difficult, but like most things – practise makes perfect, it’s so integral to the filmmaking process.
 It’s the way to sell your script to a big Hollywood producer, a logline opens a lot of doors… But only if it’s great.
+Here we delve into the best methods on how to write a logline and some industry examples.

 A bad logline can stop your fascinating, exciting script from being read, even if the script is well written, intriguing and captivating – if the logline sucks, there’s the probability it’ll be ignored.